leandrodzn/essence-frontend-client/README.md

 - [Figma Link](https://www.figma.com/design/E0inMPFDdEI434mRk4zFts/BeluEssence-Creatives?node-id=0%3A1&t=4rxSgdFjdew2kWqq-1) - Our client and administrator design is hosted by Figma.

 - [Views](/public/views) - You can see some implemented views now.

+## Video presentation

+- [Youtube Link](https://youtu.be/izGfHxs2PgQ) - You can see our video presentation with the software functionalities.

 ## Run Locally